 - Performance: Even with a light theme and few plugins, Wordpress is slower than a static site

-- Security: I got hacked a couple times over the years, and it was a pain to recover each time
+- Security: I got hacked a couple times over the years, and it was a pain each time

 - Robustness: Wordpress requires constant updates, and with each update there is a small chance that something breaks